paulusminus/lipl-control-flutter/README.md

-# lipl_bloc
+# Lipl Control Flutter version

-Lipl is an application that display lyrics and playlists.
+Lipl Control Flutter is an application that display lyrics and playlists.
 Optionally displays lyrics to a bluetooth connect display computer.

-## Getting Started